Roman Samian Ware Cup

-Details These delightful little cups have been decorated "en barbotine", the design being applied using thick slip and finished with a fine red, Terra Sigillata slip.
+These delightful little cups have been decorated "en barbotine", the design is applied using thick slip and finished with a fine red, Terra Sigillata slip.
 Sherds of Samian Ware pottery have been found on sites throughout the Roman Empire.
-While decorated open forms, such as bowls were often made in moulds, this was not possible with closed forms such as this cup which were wheel thrown.
+While decorated open forms, such as bowls were often made in moulds, this was not possible with closed forms such as this cup which was wheel-thrown.

 Samian ware would have originally been made in Gaul, where the fine red illite clay deposits were ideal for this sort of production, before being sent out to all the corners of the Roman Empire.

 Terracotta and red slip finish